Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 This would usually resolve the issue, but sometimes it would persist throughout multiple restarts.

-*once I caught it blinking 3 times (likely toward the end of a debug sequence), but it did not repeat after waiting a few minutes.
+~~*once I caught it blinking 3 times (likely toward the end of a debug sequence), but it did not repeat after waiting a few minutes.~~ I've caught it's sequence, which can be seen [here](#not-turning-on-sometimes)

 #### Partial Solution